Backstrom scores in shootout, Capitals beat Canucks 6-5

-VANCOUVER, British Columbia (AP)Nicklas Backstrom scored the shootout winner and the Washington Capitals rallied from a four-goal deficit and beat the Vancouver Canucks 6-5 on Friday night.
+VANCOUVER, British Columbia (AP)Vancouver captain Bo Horvat says the Canucks simply weren’t good enough to steal a win from the Washington Capitals on Friday night.

-The Canucks led by four goals late in the second period, but couldn’t withstand a late comeback by the Capitals.
+Though the Canucks led by four goals late in the second period, Washington rallied late and beat Vancouver 6-5 in a shootout.

+”It’s a 60-minute hockey game for a reason and (Washington) won the Stanley Cup for a reason,” Horvat said. ”They’ve got some good players over there.
+We had to play a full 60 to beat that squad.”

+Tim Schaller scored twice for Vancouver, Brock Boeser had a goal and an assist, and Elias Pettersson and Jake Virtanen also scored.

+”Just one more blocked shot, one more puck deep would have got the job done,” he said. ”They came hard and we played well enough to win, but they just had one more bounce than we did.”

+Nicklas Backstrom sealed the comeback for Washington, beating Markstrom on the stick side in the third round of the shootout.

-Evgeny Kuznetsov and Michal Kempny each had two goals for the Capitals.
-Lars Eller had a goal and an assist.
+Evgeny Kuznetsov and Michal Kempny each scored two goals for the Capitals in regulation.
+Lars Eller added a goal and an assist.

 Goalie Ilya Samsonov stopped 29 of 34 shots for Washington in his fifth start of the season.

-Pettersson also scored for Vancouver in the second period, firing a rebound into the top corner of the net.

-The Canucks held a comfortable four-goal lead deep into the frame but couldn’t hang on.

-Kuznetzov put a wrist shot past Markstrom with just 0.3 seconds left in the second.
+”I feel like these types of moments, they build the team spirit and build the team together and that’s huge for us,” said Kuznetzov , who put a wrist shot past Markstrom with just 0.3 seconds left in the second period to get the comeback started.

-Eller cut Vancouver’s lead to two 1:57 into the third period after Vrana was called for high sticking.

-The Canucks struggled to get the puck out of their own end and Washington made it a one-goal game nearly five minutes into the final frame.

-Kempny collected the puck from Carl Hagelin and sent a shot past Markstrom’s glove side to make it 5-4.

-He tied the score 2:44 later with a slap shot from near the blue line.
+”Get back from 5-1,that means a lot for guys,” he said. ”We stick with each other, we stick to the game plan even though the game never went well, we give up some bad goals, but we stick with our plan and we get the results.”

+Reirden felt that Kuznetsov’s late tally gave his group something to work with heading into the third.

+”We were able to talk about that between periods and really feel like we could build some momentum and get some opportunities if we played the right way,” he said. ”We didn’t feel like we needed to cheat to get the offense but we thought we could get some chances.”

-Washington scored three goals on six shots in the third, and was outshot 32-22 by the Canucks in regulation.
+Washington scored three goals on six shots in the game’s final period, and was outshot 32-22 by the Canucks in regulation.

+During a timeout midway through the third period, Canucks coach Travis Green reminded his team to breath and pointed out that they weren’t being hemmed in their own zone.

+He encouraged them to get back on the ice and win the final minutes of the contest.

 NOTES: The Capitals were coming off a 5-4 overtime loss to the Edmonton Oilers on Thursday night. … Washington defenseman John Carlson saw his nine-game point streak snapped on Friday.
 He continues to lead the league in scoring with 21 points (five goals, 16 assists).